The reef manta ray can be found in a variety of patterns.

 • It is harpooned and harvested in some areas for its meat, skin and oil-rich liver.

-• The branchial arches of the gills are dried and used in Asian medicine, contributing to additional harvesting.
+• The branchial arches of the gills are dried and used in Asian medicine.
+This contributes to additional harvesting.

-• The only natural enemies of the reef manta ray are large sharks and humans.
+• The only natural predators of the manta ray are large sharks and humans.

 Sources